-Yet what if you want to deal with existing Legionella issues in your facility potable water distribution network and require a short-term solution?
+Yet what if you require a short-term solution to deal with existing Legionella issues in your facility potable water distribution network?
 What should you do to fix this quickly in anticipation of a long-term solution?

-Our copper-silver ionization technology uses the latest in engineering to eliminate Legionella at the source.
+Copper silver ionization technology uses the latest in engineering to eliminate Legionella at the source.
 Legionnaires’ Disease can be deadly, so it’s crucial to have your water system treated.
-Our dedicated team, with over 20 years of experience, can assist with every step of the project, from planning to execution.
-Here are some of the legionella water treatment methods, along with their advantages and limitations.
+With over 20 years of experience, we can assist you with every step of your project.
+Here are some key Legionella water treatment methods, along with their advantages and limitations, for you to evaluate.

 A short-term Legionella remediation technique is implemented to eliminate Legionella from the facility’s potable water distribution network.
 There are two commonly known techniques to accomplish this: